stseelig/libttaR/README.md

 I recommend compiling with clang.

 ### Platforms
-The library is platform agnostic, but the program uses a lot of POSIX stuff.
+The library is platform agnostic.

-I have only tested on Linux.
+The program is POSIX native
+and has a mostly native (mostly working) Win32 port via MinGW.

 ### Processors
 2's complement integers are assumed.